joehrz/PhotoPi/photopack/raspberry_pi/README.md

     * `RPi.GPIO` (for general GPIO interaction, though `adafruit_motorkit` handles motor pins).
     * `adafruit-circuitpython-motorkit`
     * `adafruit-circuitpython-motor`
-    These should be installed on the Raspberry Pi.
+    * Additional dependencies for enhanced error handling and logging These should be installed on the Raspberry Pi.

 ### Camera Driver Installation